 DR. EDWARD FUTCHER serves as a director.
 Dr. Futcher holds a B.S. and Ph.D. in Physics from the University of London, as well as a post-graduate certificate in international securities, investment and banking from the ICMA Centre, University of Reading, and has extensive experience in engineering and management in high technology companies.
 Since 1997, Dr. Futcher has held non-executive directorships with a variety of private companies.
 He co-founded Azima, Inc. in 2003, a company that provides advanced machine diagnosis to large industrial facilities and, from 2003 to 2008, served as its Vice President of Engineering with responsibility for the engineering, information technology and customer support groups.
 Prior to that, from 1997 to 2003, Dr. Futcher served as Vice President of Technology of interWAVE Communications International, Ltd., a company providing GSM and CDMA cellular infrastructure equipment, where he was responsible for operational management of acquisitions and interim management of the worldwide research and development organization.
 From 1997 to 1999, Dr. Futcher also served as Vice President of Engineering of interWAVE Communications.
 From 1994 to 1997, Dr. Futcher was Director of Engineering at Tellabs, Inc., a telecommunications equipment supplier.
-Our board of directors believes that Dr. Futcher is qualified to serve as a director of the Company based on his extensive commercial and management experience in dynamic and fast growing companies.
+Our board of directors believes that Dr. Futcher is qualified to serve as a director of the Company based on his extensive commercial and management experience in dynamic and fast growing companies, and his ability to provide strategic counsel in connection with the commercialization of the Nu.Q blood-based diagnostic platform.

 RICHARD BRUDNICK serves as a director.
 Mr. Brudnick holds B.S. and M.S. degrees in Management Science from the Massachusetts Institute of Technology Sloan School of Management.
 Since June 2018, Mr. Brudnick has served as Chief Business Officer and Head of Corporate Strategy of Codiak BioSciences, Inc. (NASDAQ GS: CDAK), a clinical-stage biopharmaceutical company focused on pioneering the development of exosome-based therapeutics.
-Prior to that, Mr. Brudnick served as the Executive Vice President, Business Development at Bioverativ, Inc. (NASDAQ: BIVV), a biopharmaceutical company focused on therapies for hemophilia and other rate blood disorders and a spin-off from Biogen Inc. (NASDAQ GS: BIIB), commencing in June 2016 until Bioverativ was acquired by Sanofi in 2018.
+Prior to that, Mr. Brudnick served as the Executive Vice President, Business Development at Bioverativ, Inc. (NASDAQ: BIVV), a biopharmaceutical company focused on therapies for hemophilia and other rare blood disorders and a spin-off from Biogen Inc. (NASDAQ GS: BIIB), commencing in June 2016 until Bioverativ was acquired by Sanofi in 2018.
 From 2014 to June 2016, Mr. Brudnick served as Biogen's Senior Vice President of Corporate Development.
 Mr. Brudnick also served in senior positions in the areas of Portfolio Strategy & Business Development and Corporate Development at Biogen commencing in 2001.
 Before joining Biogen, Mr. Brudnick was the Chief Executive Officer of a regional pharmaceutical distribution business, a co-founder of two companies and a strategy consultant at Bain & Company.
-Since May 2019, Mr. Brudnick has also served on the board of directors of InflaRx N.V.
-(NASDAQ GS: IFRX), a clinical stage publicly traded biopharmaceutical company developing anti-inflammatory therapeutics by targeting the complement system.
+Mr. Brudnick currently serves as a director of InflaRx N.V.
+(NASDAQ GS: IFRX), a clinical stage publicly traded biopharmaceutical company developing anti-inflammatory therapeutics by targeting the complement system, a position he has held since May 2019, and since October 2021, as a director of Tamarix Pharma Ltd, a private, venture backed pre-clinical pharmaceutical company developing therapies for apoptosis driven diseases.
 Our board of directors believes that Mr. Brudnick is qualified to serve as a director of the Company based on his experience conceiving, leading, negotiating and executing numerous licensing, partnership, joint venture, acquisition, sale and divestiture transactions with biopharmaceutical businesses and his experience as an executive officer of two public companies.